 The most important thing to know is that your questions and priorities drive the session; WAs will work with you to develop an agenda based on your needs, the due date, and other considerations.
 If at any point a strategy or activity that a WA is using with you is not working, let them know—it’s not rude or disrespectful to do so, and we really encourage it!

 Writing Associates strive to find ways to support and respect students, and we ask that students give them the same courtesy.
-During a session, we ask that you please refrain from using your cell phones or engaging in activities that are not focused on the piece of writing you brought in to the Writing Center.
+During a session, we ask that you please refrain from using your cell phones or engaging in activities that are not focused on the things that you brought in to the Writing Center.
 Please note too that WAs cannot cover every issue in a session; research suggests that it is best to focus on a couple topics in a session.

 What to Bring to a Session